Proximodistal growth and development progresses from which area?

 Prepare for the CMA General and Administrative Exam.
 Use flashcards and multiple-choice questions complete with hints and explanations.
 Boost your readiness and confidence for the exam!

-Proximodistal growth refers to the pattern in which development occurs from the center of the body outward towards the extremities.
-This principle is commonly observed in the physical development of infants, wherein control over central parts of the body, such as the trunk, develops before control over the more distal parts, like fingers and toes.
+Proximodistal growth and development refers to a pattern where growth occurs from the center of the body outward toward the extremities.
+This means that a developing individual will first gain control of movements in the core and central parts of the body, such as the torso and arms, before moving to the finer motor skills that involve the fingers and toes.

 Subscribe